 Minneapolis Ordinance requires that property owners clear sidewalks after the end of a snowfall within

-- Four daytime hours for apartment and commercial buildings (daytime hours begin at 8 am)
+- Four daytime hours for apartments, commercial buildings and all other properties (daytime hours begin at 8 am)

 When you shovel snow and clear ice